yopaseopor/osmbabymap/README.md

 -Complex queries possibility done by [Ismael Luceno](https://github.com/ismaell)

+-New size theme by [Gerald Kogler](https://github.com/geraldo)

+-Images of playgrounds extracted from [OSM Wiki] (https://wiki.openstreetmap.org/wiki/Key:playground)

 -Additional ideas by [yopaseopor](https://github.com/yopaseopor)

 ## Tags

-OSM POIS Map shows you all the tags refered to brands and general business.
+OSM Baby Map shows you all the tags refered to things about babies and little children.

 ## Using